ibm-cloud-docs/AnalyticsEngine/at-tracker.md

 * Japan
 * Australia

 {{site.data.keyword.at_full_notm}} can have only one instance per location.
 To view events, you must access the web UI of the {{site.data.keyword.at_full_notm}} service in the same location where your service instance is available.
-For more information, see [Launching the web UI through the IBM Cloud UI](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-launch#launch_cloud_ui).
+For more information, see [Launching the web UI through the IBM Cloud UI](/docs/activity-tracker?topic=activity-tracker-launch){: new_window}.